 Limited Liability Company - A limited liability company (LLC) is an entity formed under state law by filing articles of organization as an LLC.
 Unlike a partnership, none of the members of an LLC are personally liable for its debts.
 However, members or other persons may be personally liable for the payment of taxes based on their responsibilities or actions.
-An LLC may be classified for federal income tax purposes either as a partnership or a corporation.
-The classification depends on whether the LLC has the corporate characteristics of centralization of management, continuity of life, free transferability of interests, and limited liability.
-To be classified as a partnership, it may have no more than two of these characteristics.
+An LLC may be classified for federal income tax purposes as a partnership, a corporation, or as on entity disregarded as a separate entity from its owner.
 If an LLC is classified as a partnership for federal income tax purposes, it is treated as a partnership for Wisconsin purposes.
 An LLC classified as a corporation for federal income tax purposes is treated as a corporation by Wisconsin.
 An LLC disregarded as a separate entity for federal income tax purposes is also disregarded as a separate entity for Wisconsin income tax purposes.
 For more information, obtain Publication 119, Limited Liability Companies (LLCs), from any Department of Revenue office.